CFIS-UFRO/BMP280-sensor/README.md

-This code allows to use the BMP280 sensor for measuring pressure and temperature (you can add easily altitude measuring).
+This code allows to use the BMP280 sensor for measuring pressure and temperature (you can add easily altitude measuring) on the Raspberry Pi board.
 It is written in c++ using the wiringPi library.

 # Example